 sudo ufw allow 32410:32414/udp

-If you installed Plex Media Server on a remote headless server or another Linux Mint desktop to which you do not always have local access, you need to set up an SSH tunnel on your local computer for the initial setup.
-Plex restricts first-time configuration to localhost for security, so the tunnel forwards traffic through a trusted channel.
-For detailed SSH setup instructions, refer to our SSH installation guide for Ubuntu (compatible with Linux Mint).
+If you installed Plex Media Server on a remote headless server or a desktop without local monitor access, you need an SSH tunnel for the initial setup.
+Plex restricts first-time configuration to connections from localhost as a security measure, so the tunnel makes the remote server appear local.
+For SSH setup details, see how to install OpenSSH on Linux Mint.

-Set up the SSH Tunnel
+Set Up the SSH Tunnel

-ssh {server-ip-address} -L 8888:localhost:32400
+ssh -L 8888:localhost:32400 youruser@server-ip

 Keep the SSH session open during initial setup.
 Closing it breaks the tunnel and disconnects you from Plex.